NonStopErotik

-NonStopErotik is the sixteenth and final studio album by Black Francis released by Cooking Vinyl on March 30, 2010, in the US, and April 5 elsewhere.
+NonStopErotik is the sixteenth and most recent solo studio album by Black Francis released by Cooking Vinyl on March 30, 2010, in the US, and April 5 elsewhere.

 The album was recorded in Brooklyn, Los Angeles, and a "haunted studio in London."
 Following the album's release, Black curtailed his solo career to commit to full time recording with Pixies in 2013.